This information is primarily for instructors of courses in the CS Department.

 - Enrollment data is PRIVATE and subject to privacy regulations.
 It must not be publicly posted or otherwise shared with others.

 - Enrollment data in CS systems is delayed (not real-time) and unofficial.
 Data directly from Registrar-maintained systems is the only official source of enrollment data at the University.
-Any updates to the data must be made through normal Registrar systems which will then be reflected on the next fetch.
+Any updates to the data must be made through normal Registrar systems which will then be reflected on our next fetch.

 - If a student adds a course and then immediately (i.e., before the next data fetch) has an assignment due that uses TigerFile, an instructor can send an email to CS Staff and we can manually add them to TigerFile.
 They won't show up on the automated email or rosters described below (as that data is always a snapshot of the data from the Registrar), but they will be able to submit assignments through TigerFile.